relari-ai/continuous-eval/docs/src/content/docs/metrics/Retrieval/LLM-Based/llm_context_coverage.md

                 "Attributed": 1
             },
             {
-                "statement_2": "Lyon is the second largest city in France.", "reason": "The context does not provide information about the ranking of Lyon in terms of size compared to other French cities.", "Attributed": 0
+                "statement_2": "Marseille is the second largest city in France.", "reason": "This information is not provided in the context, which only mentions Paris and Lyon.", "Attributed": 0
             }
         ]